awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 The following are the load balancer attributes:

 `deletion_protection.enabled`
-Indicates whether deletion protection is enabled\.
+Indicates whether [deletion protection](#deletion-protection) is enabled\.
 The default is `false`\.

 `load_balancing.cross_zone.enabled`
-Indicates whether cross\-zone load balancing is enabled\.
+Indicates whether [cross\-zone load balancing](#cross-zone-load-balancing) is enabled\.
 The default is `false`\.

 ## Availability Zones<a name="availability-zones"></a>

 You enable one or more Availability Zones for your load balancer when you create it\.
 You cannot enable or disable Availability Zones for a Network Load Balancer after you create it\.
 If you enable multiple Availability Zones for your load balancer, this increases the fault tolerance of your applications\.

 When you enable an Availability Zone, you specify one subnet from that Availability Zone\.
 Elastic Load Balancing creates a load balancer node in the Availability Zone and a network interface for the subnet \(the description starts with "ELB net" and includes the name of the load balancer\)\.
-Each load balancer node in the Availability Zone uses this network interface to get a static IP address\.
+Each load balancer node in the Availability Zone uses this network interface to get an IPv4 address\.
 Note that you can view this network interface but you cannot modify it\.

-When you create an Internet\-facing load balancer, you can optionally associate one Elastic IP address per subnet\.
-You cannot add or change Elastic IP addresses for your subnets after you create the load balancer\.
+When you create an Internet\-facing load balancer, you can optionally specify one Elastic IP address per subnet\.
+This provides your load balancer with static IP addresses\.
+You cannot add or change the Elastic IP addresses for your subnets after you create the load balancer\.

 **Requirements**
 + The subnets that you specify must have at least 8 available IP addresses\.